Ashwani4545/E-CommerceProductDeliveryPrediction/README.md

 ## 6. Summary
 This single README provides full documentation for your refined, production-ready project.

-## 📦 E-Commerce Product Delivery Prediction – Dataset & Insights Add-on

-This extended section provides deeper insights into the original dataset used for model training and evaluation.

----

-# 📦 E-Commerce Product Delivery Prediction (Original Dataset Overview)

-This project also includes an analysis of a structured e-commerce logistics dataset containing **10,999 records** and **12 features** related to warehouse operations, customer behavior, and product shipment details.

 ## 🚀 Technologies Used
 - Python, Pandas, Seaborn, Matplotlib
 - Scikit-learn (Random Forest, Decision Tree, Logistic Regression, KNN)